Knicks rally, end skid against Jokic-less Nuggets, 106-103 - WHIZ News

 Knicks: Thibodeau dismissed the idea of sending Grimes to the G League to get work.
 “I think him being here with us is the best thing,” he said.

-Nuggets: Malone said Jokic needs to pass two tests before he can play.
-The first involves returning a COVID-19 cycle threshold count above 35. … Fs Peyton Watson and Jack White were brought up from G League Grand Rapids. … The team debuted its white “City Edition” jerseys, which has “Denver” across the front and blue piping on the sides.
+Nuggets: Malone said he expects Jokic and Gordon to miss at least one more game. . … Fs Peyton Watson and Jack White were brought up from G League Grand Rapids. … The team debuted its white “City Edition” jerseys, which has “Denver” across the front and blue piping on the sides.

 UP NEXT